KonishchevDmitry/investments/README.md

 ```

+### Unsupported features

+The program supports only those cases which I saw in my broker statements (or statements sent to me by my friends), which I assured to be handled properly and wrote regression tests for.
+For example, the following aren't supported yet:
+* Bonds
+* Futures
+* Stock split
+* Currencies other than USD and RUB

 ### Denial of responsibility

 The project is developed as a pet project, mainly for my personal use.
 The code is written in a way that if it finds